BreeTree/pands-project/README.md

 Count is number of not empty values. mean is a average sepal length across the 3 species of Iris. std is the standard deviation from this mean.
 25%, 50% and 75% are the lower, median and upper percentiles and indicate how many of the values are less than the given percentile. min and max give the minimum and maximum value respectively **[8]**

+The standard deviation is a measure of the amount of variation from the mean of a set of data.
+The standard deviation is largest for the variable petal length.

-Given the range between minimum and maximum values for these variables, it may be more useful to group them by species.
-From the tables generated it becomes clear that the *Iris setosa* flowers are smaller than the other two species.
+Given the range between minimum and maximum values for these variables, it may be more useful to group them by species.  **[9]** From the tables generated it becomes clear that the *Iris setosa* flowers are smaller than the other two species.

 ```
 print(df[["sepal_length","species"]].groupby("species").describe(), file=f)